opendevshop/devshop/docs/scaling.md

 - Drupal files folder is not synced across servers out of the box.
 Requires a manual solution.
 - Shared files folder needs to be setup for every environment.
 - Manual setup of load balancer is needed.

+See [https://groups.drupal.org/node/291688](https://groups.drupal.org/node/291688) for a discussion on files folder sharing solutions.